Today’s Reading: Mark 7

 100 PERSONAL WORDS:

-Yours so that when someone takes a bite of you, you will taste really good,
+Yours so that when someone takes a bite of your “fruit,” you will taste really good,

 P.S.
-Below is a photo of my great-granddaughter Aliyah in the motorhome during my Thank You Canada tour.
+Below is a photo of my great-granddaughter, Aliyah, in the motorhome during my Thank You Canada Tour in 2012.